 Artist Statement

-Hypersensitive to the time and place, the architecture and the light reflect your feelings about the scene, making the walls between feeling nostalgia and romanticizing imperialism thin.
-In this work, I use digitized slides and photographs my father took in Central Asia in the early 90’s.
+In my paintings people are commuting, shopping, sightseeing, and posing for a photograph, their respective roles emphasized by the observer.
+Hypersensitive to the time and place, the architecture and the light reflect the viewer’s feelings about the scene, making the walls between feeling nostalgia and romanticizing imperialism thin.
+In my work, I use digitized slides and photographs my father took in Central Asia in the early 90’s.
 I reinterpret these images to create a shift from the vernacular into poetic.

 Each work begins with a source photograph.
 I zoom in and make choices about the position of people, the level of detail, the clothing and the objects in people’s hands: grocery bags, scarves, umbrellas, cameras.
 The tags on the buildings, vehicles, bicycles, and open doors become the expression of the tenderness of the mundane to see beyond judgment.

-Reflecting on the words by Suzani Samarqndi, 12th century Persian poet, inscribed on the mihrab of the mosque in Derbent, Dagestan “I have brought four things, O Lord (Kings), which are not in your treasure, you are not, I have brought needs, excuses, and sins.”
+Reflecting on the words by Suzani Samarqndi, 12th century Persian poet, inscribed on the mihrab of the mosque in Derbent, Dagestan “I have brought four things, O Lord (of Kings), which are not in your treasure, you are not, I have brought needs, excuses, and sins.”
 Persian lyric poetry in general incorporates and welcomes the pre-Islamic past suggesting a perspective that there is not an absolute view.
 The implication is that there is not one sole Truth applicable at all times to all people; that other ways of being can be considered to be equally valid.
-Pushing back against Orientalist fascinations with people and places, these paintings reveal enough to stir assumptions and pull the viewer right back to reexamine their position.
+Pushing back against Orientalist fascinations with people and places, my paintings reveal enough to stir the assumptions and pull the viewer right back to reexamine their position.

 Leyla Rzayeva